2bnb/2bnb-extras/readme.md

 # 2BNB Framework
-This mod is being developed to offer server side functionality for the 2nd Battalion, Nord Brigade mission makers and moderators to use.
+This mod is being developed to offer members of the 2nd Battalion, Nord Brigade custom configs and game enhancements.

 ## Dependencies
 - RHS GREF